Do1e

 - ~/.conda/pkgs

-After configuring the environment, running conda clean —all and rm -rf ~/.cache/pip can clear a lot of useless conda cache to alleviate space shortage issues
+After configuring the environment, run conda clean --all and rm -rf ~/.cache/pip to clear a lot of unnecessary conda cache to alleviate space issues.

 docker#

-If the system software cannot meet the needs, you can use docker.
-You can search for specific tutorials to learn, but all docker containers must be started as a normal user, otherwise they will be cleared (lines 2-6 must be retained, the rest can be customized as needed)
+If the system software cannot meet the needs, you can use Docker.
+Specific tutorials can be searched and learned, but all Docker containers must be started with a normal user identity, otherwise they will be cleared (lines 2-6 be retained, others can be customized as needed)

 docker container run --name pytorch-dpj \